-The shower head is designed to give maximum flexibility in usage, and provides for water saving techniques when using your trailer on self-containment.
+The lavatory sink spout pulls out for the shower head.
+It is designed to give maximum flexibility in usage, and provides for water saving techniques when using your trailer on self-containment.
 It can be held in the hand and moved about the body.
 Normally the best water conservation procedure is to wet the entire body and then turn the water off.
 Apply soap, lather thoroughly, and then rinse the soap off.
+The telephone shower head is also used to fill the tub for taking a bath.